BDC Hamburger Icon

 Social media

-You should also hire a professional to handle your social media post creation and marketing.
+You should also hire a professional to engage your audience on social media.
 Just because you have a personal Instagram account doesn’t mean you know how to run a business’s Instagram account.

 You’ll need someone to maintain all of your social media platforms, create content, monitor reviews and comments, and make sure everything runs smoothly.
 Chances are, you don’t have the time or bandwidth to do all of that and run your business.

-Just hire a freelancer who knows how the world of social media works, and then sit back, relax and watch your follower count grow.
+Just hire a freelancer who knows how the world of social media works; then, sit back, relax and watch your follower count grow.

 Bottom LineBottom line

-After considering these ideas, you should think about your startup budget and see if you are ready to create a website, blog or online business of your own.
+After considering these ideas, you should start planning a budget and see if you are ready to create a website, blog or online business of your own.
 If you find that your funds are lacking, there are ways you can get started for less.

 How to save money when starting an online business